 Robbins was referring to several attacks on students near Comm.
-Ave during the fall of 2012 and three incidents last week, when three different students were robbed of iPhones, including one at gunpoint.
+Ave during the fall of 2012 and three incidents last week, when including one at gunpoint.

 The BU Police Department and Brookline Police have committeed to providing additional patrols in the area, Robbins said.

 "Together we share the responsibility for maintaining a safe environment," Robbins said.
 "Each one of us can improve our community’s welfare by reporting crime and unsafe conditions, and by helping others."

 The BUPD provided these safety tips for residents living in the area:

 - Always be aware of your surroundings, whether on or off campus and if you see something suspicious say something by reporting it immediately to the police.

 - Report suspicious persons and activity immediately to 9-1-1 or the Boston University Police Department by calling 617.353.2121 or by texting to 847411 Keyword: BU (text message reports may be made anonymously)

 - Walk with others whenever possible, especially at night;